jhc13/taggui/README.md

   Tagger, and many more
 - Batch tag operations for renaming, deleting, and sorting tags
 - Advanced image list filtering
+- Export images ready to be used for training

 ## Installation